 Introduces students to fundamental concepts and considerations when designing mechanical systems.
 Topics to be covered include stress analysis of machine elements, failure theories and analysis, deformation and stiffness.
 Students will design components using CAD.
-Prerequisite: PHYS 242, and ME 340/L; Co-requisite ENGR 350/L. 3 lecture hours and 3 laboratory hours.
+Prerequisite: PHYS 242, ME 340; Co-requisite ENGR 350/L. 3 Lecture Hours and 3 Laboratory Hours.

-ME 410, 411 - Special Topics in Mechanical Engineering I, II (3,3 credits)
+ME 410 - Special Topics in Mechanical Engineering (3 credits)

-These are mechanical engineering elective courses.
-Students are required to take either ME 410 in the Fall semester of their senior year, or ME 411 in the Spring semester.
+This is a mechanical engineering elective course.
+Students are required to take ME 410 in either the Fall or Spring semester of their senior year.
 Topics will vary based on faculty and student interests.
-Potential topics for these courses may include:
+Potential topics for this course may include: